mrworta/b2m2b/README.md

  - The bridge subscribes to a specific multicast group using IGMP.
  - A multicast packet it received and gets translated to broadcast.
  - Again the original source IP is used (spoofed) to send the packet.

+: Compile?

+It should compile on nearly any \*nix if you provide libpcap.
+Just 'make'.

+: Run?

+Yes.
+Run.